 If you have a place on a Foundation Apprenticeship (FA) course, then you must consider the amount of time you will be spending out with school and this will have to be negotiated with your Head of House and Year Head.

-Important decisions must be made in January.
+Important decisions must be made in during the Course Choice process.
 The purpose of this information is to help you to take these decisions.
 We are confident that the courses offered will accommodate most requests.
-However, some difficulties will inevitably arise, and you should discuss such situations with your Head of House as soon as possible.
+However, some difficulties will inevitably arise, and you should discuss such situations with your Head of House or Year Head as soon as possible.
 Consideration can then be given to adjusting the pattern of courses before it is finalised.

 Our learners discuss gender balance and stereotyping during their PSHE lessons.
 These aim to build their skills to complete a well informed course choice.
 Although stereotyping is superficially well understood, learners are usually surprised by the extent of its influence on their perceptions of suitable careers.